-Carroll Grant (formally known as "Discretionary Grant"):
+Carroll Grants (formally known as "Discretionary Grant")

 For information on emergency loans, please visit the emergency loan section of the Financial Aid and Scholarships Office website.

 Fee Reductions and Deferments

 Low-income EOP students are eligible to receive fee deferments and/or reductions (housing, readmission, etc.).
 Deferments and/or reductions are available for the following:

 Waives the $70.00 processing fee of the readmission application.

 Berkeley Student Cooperative Housing (Deposit Reduction)

 Students receive a deposit reduction and are given priority housing placement in the Berkeley Student Cooperative.